 To make the filling, start by combining sugar, salt, cornstarch, and cocoa powder in a 3-quart stainless steel pot, whisking to break up any lumps of cocoa.
 Then, add egg yolks and a splash of milk to form a thick paste.
 Once you've whisked out the lumps, you incorporate more milk and set it over medium-low heat, stirring until the mixture is steaming hot.

-This is a super low-key process—since you're not trying to aerate or agitate the custard, you don't even have to be hyper vigilant.
+This is a super low-key process—since you're not trying to aerate or agitate the custard, you don't even have to be hypervigilant.
 The idea is simply to keep the custard in motion as it warms.
-Once the contents of the pot begins to steam, increase the heat to medium and whisk gently as it thickens.
+Once the contents of the pot begin to steam, increase the heat to medium and whisk gently as it thickens.
 As soon as it starts to bubble, set a timer and hold the custard at a boil for 90 seconds as you whisk.
 This helps neutralize a starch-dissolving protein found in egg yolks that could otherwise turn the filling soupy over time.

 When the timer goes off, strain the custard into a medium bowl, and then stir in chocolate and vanilla.
 Cover it with a heavy towel to keep it warm while you prepare the Swiss Meringue.
 Again, this is a fairly relaxed process.
-There's no need to race the clock and prepare the meringue before the custard cools; the custard does not "cook" the meringue, the meringue cooks itself.
+There's no need to race the clock and prepare the meringue before the custard cools.
+The custard does not "cook" the meringue; the meringue cooks itself.
 A warm-ish custard simply streamlines the baking and cooling process, so you can take your time.

 Smooth the chocolate custard into an even layer, then carefully dollop the meringue on top.

 Spread it around with the back of a fork; I've found its tines are much better at texturizing the meringue than a spoon, but that's just an aesthetic choice.
 Whatever the case, work gently to avoid displacing the custard below.